CristianBarragan/CoffeeBean/docs/02-Architecture/Principles.md

 ### Summary

-These principles define the architectural identity of CoffeeBeanery.
+These principles define the architectural identity of Foundgine.

 They guide every decision—from project organization and source generation to SQL serialization and runtime execution.